 The Stillbirth Summit historically brings brilliant individuals from around the world that share our passion for stillbirth prevention.
 This year is no exception!
-(Check back as additional faculty information is added as received.)

 The Stillbirth Summit was born in 2011 with a vision of bringing together the most passionate hearts and minds from around the world who share the desire to end preventable stillbirths in the United States.
 10 years later the passion is still very real and the vision is clear – many stillbirths can be prevented.